 Zoom Meeting vs. Zoom Webinar

-2. How much attendee interaction do you want?
+Zoom Meeting vs. Zoom Webinar — how do you choose which platform is the best fit for your virtual gathering?
+Here are some questions to consider: How many attendees are you expecting?
+Webinar can have up to 1000 attendees; meetings are capped at 300.
+How much attendee interaction do you want?
 Webinars are more appropriate for one-way broadcasting to a large group.
 Attendees can’t un-mute and speak unless explicitly given permission individually by a host.
 Attendees also can’t see who else is there, i.e. there is no participant list visible to them.
-There are options on whether to enable chat or the Q&A feature for attendee interaction.
+There are options on whether to enable chat…Read more Zoom Meeting vs. Zoom Webinar

 Cords, Connections, and You